MatthijsKamstra/haxenode/11automation/about.md

 In this example we will build the Haxe with Grunt and let Grunt "watch" the files for changes.
 If there are any changes, Grunt will rebuild.

-The same thing will be done with Nodemon.
+You can achief he same thing with Nodemon.
 Nodemon will restart Node, when the file changes.
 In our case it will only watch one file, but when it changes it will restart the server.